amloveyweb/amloveyweb.github.io/_pages/AssetsExplorer/search-assets.md

 1. Type condictions string into input and press `ENTER` on the keyboard
 2. Click the `Search` button to Open Search UI
+3. Double click the search input will open the history window

 ## Search Condition Format